This page explains how to enable auditing for a database.

 Start the database.
 For more information, see Start a Database.

-To verify the database is configured with the new properties, use the ConfD job db_info.
+To verify that the database is configured with the new properties, use the ConfD job db_info.
 For example: